Selective electron-phonon coupling strength from nonequilibrium optical spectroscopy: The case of MgB$_2$: Selectivity of electron-phonon coupling by ARPES

 The renormalization of the electronic band dispersion is quantitatively analyzed through fitting of the momentum distribution curves (MDCs) at all energies with the sum of two Lorentzian functions accounting for the $\sigma_1$ and $\sigma_2$ electronic bands.
-The positions in momentum of the two Lorentzian peaks are shown by the green and orange markers in Fig.\,\ref{Fig:Fig2}(b), and also reported in Fig.\,\ref{Fig:Fig2}(c) and (d).
+The positions in momentum of the two Lorentzian peaks are shown by the green and orange markers in Fig.\,\ref{Fig:Fig2}(b).
 The white dashed lines are the bare electronic bands $\epsilon^0_{\mathbf{k}}$ with parabolic dispersion.
 In Fig. \ref{Fig:Fig2} (c) and (d), we present the deviation of the renormalized band dispersion from the bare band dispersion, i.e. $\omega_{\mathbf{k}}-\epsilon^0_{\mathbf{k}}$, which provides the real part of the self-energy for both $\sigma$ bands.
 Also shown is the best fit (black lines) obtained by Eq. (\ref{eq:SE}), together with the determined EPC function for the respective bands (histograms).
 Consistent with the analysis of the OS data, we adopted a simple model in which $\alpha^2F(\mathbf{k},\Omega)$ is approximated by a sum of histograms, whose parameters are determined by the data fitting.
 For both $\sigma$ bands, we obtain an EPC function peaking at $\sim$70 meV, which reflects the strong coupling of those bands to the B-B optical phonon mode.
-Moreover, we determine the total coupling for $\sigma_1$ and $\sigma_2$ to be $1.02\pm0.05$ and $1.19\pm0.05$, respectively, in good agreement with the momentum-integrated $\lambda$ obtained from the equilibrium OS measurement, as well as with calculations and experiments from the literature~\cite{Kong2001,Golubov2002,Mazin2002,Mazin2002a,Carrington2003,Eiguren2008,Mou2015,Dolgov2003,Hwang2014}.
-The difference between the two values agrees with previous results from the literature\cite{Liu2001,Mou2015,Mou2015a}.
-Significantly, the average value of about 1.1 matches exactly the $\lambda$ obtained by equilibrium OS, as expected given that the latter integrates over the electron momenta.
+Moreover, we determine the total coupling for $\sigma_1$ and $\sigma_2$ to be $1.17\pm0.05$ and $1.43\pm0.05$, respectively.
+We further test that these values can vary by approximately 20$\%$ when choosing a linear bare band dispersion, as reported e.g. in Refs. \citenum{Mou2015}, \citenum{Mou2015a}.
+Overall, we find a good agreement with the momentum-integrated $\lambda$ obtained from the equilibrium OS measurement, as well as with calculations and experiments from the literature~\cite{Kong2001,Golubov2002,Mazin2002,Mazin2002a,Carrington2003,Eiguren2008,Mou2015,Dolgov2003,Hwang2014}.
+The difference between the two values agrees with previous results from the literature \cite{Liu2001,Mou2015,Mou2015a}.
 Analogous to the results obtained by OS, the ARPES-based self-energy reconstruction does not allow to isolate and quantify the specific contribution of the E$_{2g}$ mode to the total coupling since different phonon modes can contribute to the EPC strength in the same energy range.